commercetools-demo/ct-agent-toolkit/README.md

 # Agent Toolkit

-The commercetools Agent Toolkit enables popular agent frameworks including LangChain, CrewAI, Vercel's AI SDK, and Model Context Protocol (MCP) to integrate with APIs through function calling.
-The library is not exhaustive of the entire commercetools API.
-It includes support for both Python and TypeScript and is built directly on top of the [Python][python-sdk] and [Node][node-sdk] SDKs.
+The commercetools Agent Toolkit enables popular agent frameworks including <span style="color:red">LangChain</span>,
+<span style="color:red">CrewAI</span>, Vercel's AI SDK, and Model Context Protocol (MCP) to integrate with APIs through function calling.
+The
+library is not exhaustive of the entire commercetools API.
+It includes support for TypeScript and is built directly on top of the [Node][node-sdk] SDK.

-Included below are basic instructions, but refer to the [Python](/python) and [TypeScript](/typescript) packages for more information.
+Included below are basic instructions, but refer to the [TypeScript](/typescript) package for more information.

 ## TypeScript